 - Act and advocate in all appropriate ways before the public, the profession, and education entities to encourage and achieve the highest standards in nutrition and dietetics education.

-- Encourage and promote diversity, equity and inclusion
+- Encourage and promote inclusion, diversity, equity and access.

 - Collaborate with other accreditation agencies as appropriate to improve the efficiency of the accreditation process.